 One of my 2018 couples, Michael and Siena, chose to have their intimate wedding the week leading up to Christmas.
 The stunning Culver Hotel was their venue of choice, and with amazing holiday decor, it really set the scene!
 Siena recalls, “We knew we wanted to get married at the historic Culver Hotel, which has a limit of 60 guests.
 This also gave us a good excuse as to why we had to keep the guest count low.”

-Their wedding ceremony took place in the cozy lobby and main dining area, where various chaise lounges, armchairs, and benches marked the guest’s vantage point looking up to the beautiful Christmas tree the two married under.
+Their wedding ceremony took place in the cozy lobby and main dining area.
+Various chaise lounges, armchairs, and benches marked the guest’s vantage point looking up to the beautiful Christmas tree the two married under.
 For dinner, the Culver has a gorgeous dining hall for intimate private events.
 The guests shared much love and laughter seated at the long dining table together.

 You can read more about how to plan your own intimate wedding in Los Angeles over on the blog.
 I’d love to hear how you are making your own traditions and what venue you choose!